 The cover or front page of the confidential version must be labeled "confidential," either centered at the top or contained in the title.
-If confidentiality will end on a certain date or upon the happening of an event, this must stated on the cover front page or "CONFIDENTIAL UNTIL [DATE]," or "CONFIDENTIAL DURING JUDICIAL REVIEW").
+If confidentiality will end on a certain date or upon the happening of an event, this must be stated on the cover or front page (e.g., "CONFIDENTIAL UNTIL [DATE]," or "CONFIDENTIAL DURING JUDICIAL REVIEW").
 Each page containing confidential material must enclose this material in brackets or indicate this material by highlighting.
 The confidential version of an appendix must include at the beginning (i.e., in front of the judgment or order appealed from) pertinent excerpts of any statutes imposing confidentiality or the entirety of any judicial or administrative protective order.